Residential Real Estate

-The NJ unemployment rate rose slightly to 3.9% (the lowest it has been on over ten years) bolstering consumer confidence in NJ as well.
+The NJ unemployment rate fell to 3.2% (the lowest it has been on over ten years), bolstering consumer confidence in NJ as well.
 In effect, NJ is rising with the national tide of nearly full employment.
-We added jobs in January, but lost jobs in February and then added 3,600 in March.
-April added 11,800 more jobs.
-Based on these four month’s results, 2019 the state has added 25,000+ jobs in 2019 vs. only 8,300 for the same period in the prior year.
+Based on the first eight month’s results, 2019, the state has added 21,000+ jobs in 2019 vs. only 14,000+ for the same period in the prior year.

-The level of jobs created was at a much higher level than in the past several years (a silver lining as these additions to our job market will be able to afford to buy houses eventually).
+The level of jobs created has been at consistently higher levels than in the past several years (a silver lining as these additions to our job market will be able to afford to buy houses eventually).

 It also should be noted that these jobs are mostly in the northern half of the state.

 We have seen an 11 year high in rental availability,